Keeping Bees in Winter

 What does a beekeeper do in Winter?

-We have several apiary tasks to complete including monitoring the amount of honey stored in the hive.
+We have several apiary tasks to complete including monitoring the amount of honey stored in the hive, monitoring hive entrances and planning for Spring.

 Should you open beehives in Winter?